badasswp/search-and-replace/README.md

 **Parameters**

 - allowedBlocksAndFields _`{object[]}`_ List of Allowed Blocks and it fields.
-Inside the object the a name property for the name of the block and an array fields for the search fieds of this block.
+Inside the object the a name property for the name of the block and an array fields for the search fields of this block.
 <br/>

 #### `search-replace-for-block-editor.keyboardShortcut`